MATRIX7878/DDR3-for-Tang-Primer-20k/README.md

 A start of DDR3 code built specifically for the module on the Tang Primer 20K.
 Code is not done yet.
 It is still being worked on.
+This code was being translated from Verilog.
+The JEDEC standard for DDR3 is free now though, so I am creating a new DDR3 algorithm based off of that.
+This code is going to be deleted upon that completion.